Planning the website structure gives the client the best possible launchpad for success.

 Look at all the same as search queries.

-At a minimum, I am looking at the UK market for search queries with 1000 plus searches a month and keyword difficulty less than 20.
+At a minimum, I look at the UK market for search queries with 1000 plus searches a month and keyword difficulty less than 20.

 For the US market, I’ll look for a larger search volume.